 Candidates for the MEI Elections are invited to send along a brief CV and Candidate Statement.
 These are provided below, ordered alphabetically by surname.

-Research interests include optical music recognition, music theory, machine learning, music perception, digital signal processing, genetic algorithms, and music information acquisition, preservation, and retrieval.
+Her research interests include early music, machine learning, and music information acquisition, preservation, and retrieval.

 I am honoured to be nominated as a candidate for the MEI Board.
 I loved MEI since my first contact with it, during the beginning of my Master’s degree when I worked with Karen Desmond on the Measuring Polyphony Project.
 With MEI and related tools, we were able to encode late medieval motets in both modern notation and their (original) mensural notation.
 During this project, I learned about the advantages of MEI: encoding of different notation systems without losing information by transcribing them into modern notation, the flexibility to accommodate a wide variety of notation styles, and the community approach to its development.
 I have benefitted from using MEI and I would like for more people to have the opportunity to benefit from it as well.
 It will be my pleasure to serve the MEI community as part of the board.